-AFTER A SIMPLY BLISTERING WEEK with temperatures peaking at 25°c in some coastal areas on Monday, we're all hoping that the forthcoming weather in January will continue to follow this remarkable trend.
-But what´s the weather generally like in Cabo Roig at this time of year?
+AFTER A SIMPLY BLISTERING WEEK with temperatures peaking at 25°c in some coastal areas over Christmas, we're all hoping that the forthcoming weather in January will continue to follow this remarkable trend.
+But what's the weather generally like in Cabo Roig at this time of year?

 Typically, January is the coldest winter month on the Orihuela Costa – both December and February are statistically warmer, and both November and March are noticeably more so.